-You may be left temporarily puzzled by the fact that my comment runs contrary to the purpose of this post, but whilst I believe that you can launch a viable freelance business without spending a penny, I believe that spending a little will help you a great deal.
-And if I’m honest with you, if you can’t bring yourself to invest $40.49 in your fledgling business then you may want to reassess your priorities — I’m sure that 95% of the people reading this (if not more) can afford the cost.
+You may be left temporarily puzzled by the fact that my comment runs contrary to the purpose of this post, but while I believe that you can launch a viable freelance business without spending a penny, I believe that spending a little can help you a great deal.
+And if I’m honest with you, if you can’t bring yourself to invest $40.49 in your fledgling business then you may want to reassess your priorities – I’m sure that 95% of the people reading this (if not more) can afford the cost.

 Why Freelance Writing is a Low Overheads Business